HDB_final_JPG

 Characteristics of the lines

-Some interesting character traits can be derived from your profile.
-You are aware of the characteristics in the first digit.
-You are rather unconscious of the characteristics of the second digit, especially if you have not yet reached the second half of your life.
-The Human Design 3/6 profile also has interesting traits that you are sure to recognize in your career.
+Some interesting character traits can be deduced from your profile.
+You are aware of the properties of the first digit.
+You are less aware of the characteristics of the second digit, especially if you have not yet reached the second half of your life.
+The Human Design 3/6 profile also has interesting characteristics that you will certainly recognize in your professional life.

-In traditional human design, the characters shown in the diagram are assigned to the six lines.
-Interesting conclusions can be drawn from these characteristics in relation to the profession.
-Between the first three and the second three lines (from bottom to top) there is a change in the way you learn in life.
-This is more about learning for life and not about how you learn at school, vocational school or university.
+In traditional Human Design, the symbols shown in the diagram are assigned to the six lines.
+These characteristics allow us to draw interesting conclusions about a person’s profession.
+Between the first three and the second three lines (from bottom to top), there is a change in the way a person learns in life.
+This is more about learning for life and not about how one learns at school, vocational school, or university.

 Human Design 3/6 Profile visually explained as a hexagram